kvdlxne/TimeSync/README.md

 **Solution**:
 The solution is very simple, set the ``doDaylightCycle`` rule on your world to ``false``.
 <br>
-If you don't know how to do this, copy this command: ``/gamerule doDaylightCycle false``
+If you don't know how to do this, copy this command: ``/gamerule doDaylightCycle false`` and paste this in a world where you want to stop the server from shifting times.